• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 A home equity loan or a home equity line of credit (HELOC) puts up your property as collateral.
 This is a second mortgage.

 HELOC means you can borrow the maximum amount of what your property is worth, minus what you owe on your mortgage.
-The interest rates are typically a lot better than with other types of loans, around 4%-5%.
+Interest rates are typically much better than with other types of loans, around 4%-5%.

 The problem is that if your home’s value changes due to the housing market, the rates can change.
 This could be a good thing, however.
-You can cash-out refinance if your home has appreciated in value.
+You can cash-out refinance if your home has appreciated.

 Dental payment plans

-Many practices offer their patients in-house payment plans.
-This financing option allows you to spread the cost of dental implants over a period of time, typically a few months.
+Many practices offer in-house payment plans to their patients.
+This financing option allows you to spread the cost of dental implants over a few months.
 You go in, have your procedure, and pay it off over time.

-Dental payments plans can be catered to the kind of work you’re having done, especially if the process, like with dental implants, takes a long time.
+Dental payment plans can be tailored to the kind of work you are having done, especially if the process, like with dental implants, takes a long time.
 Since this form of financing is in-house, you can expect beneficial terms.
 The financing may even be interest-free.

-Eligibility for dentistry payment plans is determined by dental practices.
-There’s a good chance you can find information on their website.
-Otherwise, your dentist might inform you about forms of payment while setting up a treatment plan.
+Dental practices determine eligibility for dentistry payment plans.
+You can find information on their website.
+Otherwise, your dentist might inform you about payment options when setting up a treatment plan.

 Make sure to find a local dentist near you to avoid unnecessary travel costs and enjoy the maximum benefits of your dental plan.